l5/servian-example/README.md

 - [ ] Code is clear
 - [ ] Code contains comments
 - [ ] Coding is consistent
-- [ ] Security: Network segmentation?
+- [x] Security: Network segmentation?
+VNet is created to secure the unencrypted communication between the db and the application
-- [ ] Security: Secret storage
+- [x] Security: Secret storage _Secrets are stored in
+    - environment variables in the ACI container
+    - the web app settings; this is not ideal - a key vault would be better, but cannot be linked in this setup
+    - environment variables on the local computer
+    - the terraform state on the local computer; keeping the tf state local helps protecting the secrets; another option would be to store the tf state in an encrypted, dedicated storage account
-- [ ] Security: Platform security features
+- [x] Security: Platform security features _Used VNets; additional features like web application firewall could have been used._
-- [ ] Simplicity: No superfluous dependencies
+- [x] Simplicity: No superfluous dependencies _To my best knowledge the code contains only the bare necessities._
-- [ ] Simplicity: Not over engineered
-- [ ] Resiliency: Auto scaling
-- [ ] Resiliency: Highly available frontend
+- [x] Simplicity: Not over engineered _Right; deliberately chosen the solution that was advertised on Microsofts website as a low-effort way to bring an app into the cloud - and not k8s (I am also not confident in k8s administration)._
+- [x] Resiliency: Auto scaling _Yes; configured to run on up to 10 instances and could be on more with a better app plan, although the current app would probably not really need it._
+- [x] Resiliency: Highly available frontend _Yes; achieved via CDN.
+Would probably not make much sense for this app, and there would be optimization opportunities like "Dynamic Site Acceleration (DSA)", but for the purpose of a demonstration the MS standard CDN should be good enough._
 - [ ] Resiliency: Highly available database